RedPitaya/Documentation/appsFeatures/command_line_tools/com_line_tool.rst

         State = [Off | On]  Turns LEDs on or off

-For disable:
+To disable the LEDs:

 .. code-block:: shell-session

     root@rp-f09508:~# led_control -y=Off -e=Off -r=Off

-For enable:
+To enable the LEDs:

 .. code-block:: shell-session

     root@rp-f09508:~# led_control -y=On -e=On -r=On

 ======================================================
-Other useful information related to command line tools
+Other useful information related to command-line tools
 ======================================================

 .. toctree::